Monoshi-tonmoy/COMS_579_NLP/README.md

     ```

 ## Usage

+### To run our project in the terminal, do the following steps:
 1. Place your PDF files in the KB folder.
 2. Run the script with the `--pdf_folder` argument pointing to the folder containing the PDF files and the `--query_folder` argument pointing to the folder containing query files.

     ```